Cash Conversion Calculator

-The Cash Conversion Cycle (CCC) measures the time it takes your business to purchase raw materials or other inputs, turn them into a product or service, sell them, and collect accounts receivable.
+Our handy cash conversion calculator helps you make key decisions.
+The Cash Conversion Cycle (CCC) measures the time your business takes to purchase raw materials or other inputs, turn them into a product or service, sell them, and collect accounts receivable.
 The faster you convert, the more cash you have on hand to reinvest back into your business or to fund operations.

-Your CCC time depends on payment terms from vendors, how you allow customers to pay (credit and the collection period), and how long it takes to collect.
+Your CCC time depends on vendor payment terms, how you allow customers to pay (credit and the collection period), and how long it takes to collect.
 Using our funding solutions to impact those levers can help you keep more capital in your control for longer.

 The overall formula is calculated by adding the days your inventory is outstanding to the days your sales are outstanding and subtracting the days your payables are outstanding.
 Simply plug your numbers into the calculator below.